oracle/graal/README.md

 GraalVM Community Edition is distributed under a GPLv2 open source license.
 It is free to use in production and comes with no strings attached, but also no guarantees or support.
-GraalVM enterprise edition is available from the Oracle Technology Network under an evaluation license.
+GraalVM Enterprise Edition is available from the Oracle Technology Network under an evaluation license.
 It provides improved performance and security for production deployments.
 Each GraalVM component is licensed: